The scalp refers to the layers of skin and subcutaneous tissue that cover the bones of cranial vault.

 The deep (temporal) region of the skull is drained by the pterygoid venous plexus.
 This is a large plexus of veins situated between the temporalis and lateral pterygoid muscles,and drains into the maxillary vein.

 Importantly, the veins of the scalp connect to the diploic veins of the skull via valveless emissary veins.
 This establishes a connection between the scalp and the dural venous sinuses.

-The scalp receives cutaneous innervation from six main nerves, which arise from the trigeminal nerve or the cervical nerves.
+The scalp receives cutaneous innervation from branches of the trigeminal nerve or the cervical nerve roots.

-- Supratrochlear nerve: Branch of the opthalmic nerve which supplies the anteromedial forehead.
+- Supratrochlear nerve – branch of the ophthalmic nerve which supplies the anteromedial forehead.

-- Supraorbital nerve: Branch of the opthalmic nerve which supplies a large portion of the scalp between the anterolateral forehead and the vertex.
+- Supraorbital nerve – branch of the ophthalmic nerve which supplies a large portion of the scalp between the anterolateral forehead and the vertex.

-- Greater occipital nerve: Branch of the anterior rami of C2 and 3 supplies the posterior scalp up to the vertex.
+- Lesser occipital nerve – derived from the anterior ramus (division) of C2 and supplies the skin posterior to the ear

 Clinical Relevance – Scalp Lacerations